valancej/documentation/_pro/continuous-deployment/google-cloud.md

 Now you will need to create a new file to store your account credentials in, in the form of environment variables.
 You will then [encrypt this file]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) and save it in your repository to be used during your builds.

-Your new environment variables file will container the following, and be sure not to provide the values with quotes due to strict matching:
+Your new environment variables file will contain the following, and be sure not to provide the values with quotes due to strict matching:

 ```
 GOOGLE_AUTH_JSON=...